dkekel/gridwars/web/src/markdown/getting-started-docs.md

 That's it!
 Have fun developing your bot and good luck!

-Don't forget to play fair... and may the code be with you ;)
+Play fair... and may the code be with you ;)

 <pre>
                                     _.=+._